Post

 \[\begin{align} \nabla_{\theta} J(\theta) &= \mathbb{E}_{S \sim d, \textcolor{red}{A \sim \beta}} [\textcolor{red}{\frac{\pi(A \vert S, \theta)}{\beta(A \vert S)}} \nabla_{\theta} \ln \pi(A \vert S, \theta) q_{\pi}(S, A)] \nonumber\\ \end{align}\]

-Deterministic AC (DPG)
+Deterministic Policy Gradient (DPG)

 Stochastic policies cannot handle continuous (infinity) actions at time \(t\).